jnemo44/diy-blog/_content/week8.md

 </div>

 ## **Health**
 No health issues this week.
 Legs are **VERY** tired after Sunday's run, but no lingering pain.
+Quiz for Jasmin.
+What is my favorite post run beverage???